Cyber-Programer/fb-comment/README.md

 ## How to use this?
 - just open the website url
 - to edit anything just click on those element
-- after edit the comment box then lick the download arrow to download the image.
+- after edit the comment box click on the download arrow to download the image